bears in mythology and folklore

 Bear Myth: An Introduction

 In mythology, bears symbolize strength, courage, wisdom, and rebirth.
 They were often seen as guardians, healers, or divine messengers.
-Bears were prominent in Native American lore (strength, healing), Celtic/Norse tales (warrior spirit, transformation), and Greek myths (Callisto, Atalanta).
+Bears were prominent in Indigenous Peoples of the Americas lore (strength, healing), Celtic/Norse/German tales (warrior spirit, transformation), and Greek myths (Callisto, Atalanta).

 The big, shuffling animals embodied powerful, protective, and sometimes wild, untamed aspects of nature and humanity.